Home: Rent or Own?

 The crossover year marks when the buyer's equity first exceeds the renter's portfolio value.
 It depends heavily on appreciation rate, mortgage rate, and the monthly cost gap between buying and renting.

 This tool is for informational purposes only.
 It does not account for mortgage interest deductions, state income taxes on investment gains, transaction timing, or changes in tax law.
-Talk to a financial advisor and a real estate agent before making this decision.
+A financial advisor or real estate agent can give you guidance specific to your situation.